Tharman Shanmugaratnam: Non-governmental organisations (NGOs)

 Tharman chaired the Board of Trustees of the Singapore Indian Development Association (SINDA), which seeks to uplift educational performance and aspirations in the Indian community in Singapore from 2008 until 2023.
 He also chaired the Ong Teng Cheong Labour Leadership Institute from 2002 until 2023.

 He chaired the National Jobs Council aimed at rebuilding skills and jobs for Singaporeans in the wake of the COVID-19 pandemic.

 Tharman led the SkillsFuture programme, launched in 2014 with the aim of developing skills of the future, and opportunities for life-long learning and job upskilling among Singaporeans.
 He also chaired the tripartite councils from 2011 to 2016 which drove national efforts to transform productivity through innovation and skills, and the implementation of industry-specific transformation programmes.
 This included the Council for Skills, Innovation and Productivity (CSIP).

 Tharman co-chaired a few bilateral committees to promote economic and trade relations between Singapore and other countries, including the Singapore-Liaoning Economic and Trade Council from 2004 to 2008, and the High-Level Russia-Singapore Inter-Governmental Commission from 2011 to 2022.

 International appointments

-In 2011, members of the International Monetary and Financial Committee (IMFC), the policy advisory committee of the International Monetary Fund (IMF), appointed Tharman as its chair where he served until 2014.
-In announcing Tharman's selection, the IMF said that his "broad experience, deep knowledge of economic and financial issues, and active engagement with global policy makers will be highly valuable to the IMFC".
+In 2011, Tharman was appointed chair of the International Monetary and Financial Committee (IMFC), the policy advisory committee of the International Monetary Fund, a position he held until 2014.
+The IMF cited his experience and expertise in economic and financial policy at global level when announcing the appointment.

 In April 2017, Tharman was appointed by the G20 to chair the G20 Eminent Persons Group (EPG) on Global Financial Governance.
-In October 2018, the Group proposed reforms for a more effective system of global development finance and for financial stability.
+The Group published proposals in October 2018 concerning global development finance and financial stability.

-On 1 January 2017, Tharman succeeded Jean-Claude Trichet as Chair of the Group of Thirty, an independent global council of leading economic and financial policymakers.
-Tharman was subsequently succeeded by Mark Carney and was appointed Chairman of the Board of Trustees on 1 January 2023.
+On 1 January 2017, Tharman succeeded Jean-Claude Trichet as chair of the Group of Thirty, an independent body of economic and financial policymakers.
+He was later succeeded by Mark Carney and was appointed chair of the Group's Board of Trustees on 1 January 2023.